sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Feature: Template for meal plan #548

 ## Steps to follow:
+Pre-requisite: MP-Login-001.
 1. Log in as a meal designer or admin.
-2. Navigate to the meal planner section for creating a new meal plan.
+2. In the navigation bar to the meal section.
-3. Create a new meal plan and select the option to save it as a template.
+3. Create a new meal and select the option to save it as a template.
 4. Verify that the meal plan is saved successfully as a template and no user is assigned to it.
 5. Navigate to the search view in the meal planner.
 6. Apply a filter to display only the templates.